Are you worried that Jesus may blot out your name from the Lamb’s Book of Life?

 The most important book in the universe

-Revelations 20 speaks of a day when the books are opened and we are judged according to what they have done.
+Revelations 20 speaks of a day when the books are opened and the dead are judged according to what they have done.
 In terms of your salvation, only one book matters and that is the Lamb’s Book of Life.
 If your name is not in this book, you’re cooked (see Rev. 20:15).

 I don’t want to make light of this.
 It’s very important to make sure that your name is in this book.
-(If Jesus knows you, you’re in!)
-But if your name is already recorded in his book, should you be worried about being blotted out?
-Under the old covenant, the answer seemed to be yes!
+Hint: If Jesus knows you, you’re in!

 Under the old covenant, you were blessed if you were faithful, but condemned if you weren’t.
 This meant that people were very conscious of their performance.
 They knew that their sins could lead to dire consequences.
 Under the old covenant you might even pray for your enemies like this:

 May they be blotted out of the Book of Life and not be listed with the righteous.
 (Ps.
 69:28)

 But we don’t live under that old sin-conscious covenant.
 We live under the new and better covenant of God’s grace.
 Under grace, your performance affects your standing before God not one bit.
 Jesus did it all.
 We are not blessed because we are faithful but because he is faithful.